wbuck/CosmosQuery/README.md

 And thats it, you're done.
 The query is mapped to your entitiy type before query execution.
 <br>
-The query results are then mapped back to your `DTO` type.
-This keeps your entities from begin publically exposed via the API.
+The query and results are correctly mapped to and from your `DTO` type(s) and your `Entity` type(s).
+This keeps your entities from beging publically exposed via the API.

 ## Functions